Cyunide/DCS-WebGCI-Helper/README.md

 When I made this, it was something small for me.
 I am simply sharing it to whoever would like to share.
 If you edit it all I ask is you retain the Cyunide in the title of the window for credit.

 # Downloading
 The entire source code is available.
-If you just want to use the program it is located in DCS-WebGCI-Helper/DCS WebGCI Helper/bin/Debug/DCS WebGCI Helper.exe and will run standalone without any install.
+If you just want to use the program it is located at https://github.com/Cyunide/DCS-WebGCI-Helper/releases and will run standalone without any install.

 # Instructions: